PrefectHQ/prefect/docs/tutorials/deployments.md

     - tutorial
 ---

-# Deployments
+# Flow deployments

 In the tutorials leading up to this one, you've been able to explore Prefect capabilities like flows, tasks, retries, caching, and so on.
 But so far, you've run flows as scripts.

 [Deployments](/concepts/deployments/) take your flows to the next level: adding the information needed for scheduling flow runs or triggering a flow run via an API call.
 Deployments elevate workflows from functions that you call manually to API-managed entities.
+Deployments also enable remote flow run execution.

 ## Components of a deployment